AkshatS12345/Software2Components/doc/05-component-kernel-implementation/05-component-kernel-implementation.md

 > discuss how that representation will be restricted (i.e., by convention)
 > and interpreted (i.e., by correspondence).

 For the BankAccount component I will be using primatives as my primary data structure as it would make the most sense to implement with my current kernals.
+For atleast my constructors BankAccount will implement ints to represent the number associated with each bankAccount to track just how much money is in each object.
+Meanwhile a String will be used for the owner of the account that way the name of the person that owns the account is actually stored.

 > To start making your kernel implementation, make a branch off of main in your
 > new repo called something like `kernel-implementation`.
 There are many ways to